Inflation in Europe falls again in June - KTVZ

 London (CNN) — Inflation in Europe slowed for the second straight month in June.

-Consumer prices in the 20 countries that use the euro rose 5.5% this month compared with a year ago, according to a preliminary estimate released by the European Union’s statistics agency Friday.
+Consumer prices in the 20 countries that use the euro rose 5.5% this month compared with a year ago, according to an estimate released by the European Union’s statistics agency Friday.
 That’s down from 6.1% in May.

 The-CNN-Wire